+In June 2016, the Company established the 2016 Incentive Award Plan (the "2016 Plan").
 Options granted under the 2016 Plan are exercisable once vested.
 The options granted under the 2016 Plan vest in installments over a four-year period from the grant date.
-Twenty-five percent of the options vest on the first anniversary of the vesting commencement date, and the remaining seventy-five percent of the options vest in 36 monthly installments for each full month of continuous service provided by the option holder thereafter, such that 100% of the options shall become vested on the fourth anniversary of the vesting commencement date.
+Twenty-five percent of the options vest on the first anniversary of the vesting commencement date, and the remaining 75% of the options vest in 36 monthly installments for each full month of continuous service provided by the option holder thereafter, such that 100% of the options shall become vested on the fourth anniversary of the vesting commencement date.
 Options will lapse on the tenth anniversary of the date of grant.

 The Restricted Stock Units ("RSUs") granted under the 2016 Plan also vest in installments over a four-year period from the grant date.
-Each RSU represents the right to receive one common share of the Company.
+Each RSU represents the right to receive one Common Share.

-As stated in the 2016 Plan, the Company also established the Supervisory Board Compensation Program, which was subsequently replaced by the Non-Executive Director

-Compensation Program to reflect the change in governance structure of the Company (see Note 21).
-As part of this program, Non-Executive Directors are entitled to cash compensation as well as equity compensation.
+As stated in the 2016 Plan, the Company has established the Non-Executive Director Compensation Program whereas Non-Executive Directors are entitled to cash compensation as well as equity compensation.
 The equity compensation consists of an initial option grant as well as annual awards.

-The initial awards granted under the Non-Executive Compensation Program vest in installments over a three year period.
+The initial awards granted under the Non-Executive Director Compensation Program vest in installments over a three-year period.
 Thirty-three percent of the options vest on the first anniversary of the vesting commencement date, and the remaining 67% of the options in 24 substantially equal monthly installments thereafter, such that the award shall be fully vested on the third anniversary of the vesting commencement date.
 Each subsequent award shall vest and become exercisable in 12 substantially equal monthly installments following the vesting commencement date, such that the subsequent award shall be fully vested on the first anniversary of the date of grant.

-Share-based payment expenses are recognized as from the IPO date for each subsequent award that a Non-Executive Director is entitled to over their remaining term.
+Share-based payment expenses are recognized for each subsequent award that a Non-Executive Director is entitled to over their remaining term.
 Since subsequent awards are not subject to shareholder approval, the grant date is established and expenses are based on grant date fair value.
 The grant date fair value is not updated in each future reporting period and therefore the estimated fair value is not revised and expense recognized is based on the actual grant date fair value of the awards granted.